Xilinx/VMC_Help/HLS/HLS_Kernel_Function/README.md

 ```

 For stream inputs and outputs, this block accepts variable size signals
 and produces variable size outputs.
-For stream inputs and outputs, the
-data width can only be 32, 64, or 128 bit wide.

 ## Parameters
 #### Kernel header file